 We are builders of Nova Scotia coppice wood yurts, inspired by the Kyrgyz and Mongolian style yurts.

 Each yurt is hand crafted and designed for the specific needs of our clients.
 Our yurts are made with green wood and natural materials so they do require the owner taking an active part in maintaining the yurt.
-Read more here.
+Read more in our Maintenance & Cleaning Guide.
 Little-Foot-Yurts_Mainten...
 Oiling the frame, brushing the canvas and taking it down when not in use is an important part of preserving and lengthening the life of a cotton covered yurt.

 Yurt owners find many uses for their yurts, such as a studio, guesthouse, classroom or workshop space, gazebo, retreat and meditation centre, family camping, vacation cottage, or for a permanent home.